-4. When prompted by the Model 430 Programmer, energize the power supplies and press ENTER on the Model 430 Programmer.
+4. When prompted by the Model 430 Programmer, energize the power supply and press ENTER on the Model 430 Programmer.

-Remember to adjust the programmer Voltage Limit settings as necessary to account for the additional voltage (5 V) required to operate the system with a Model 601 installed.
+Remember to adjust the programmer voltage limit settings as necessary to account for the additional voltage (5 V) required to operate the system with a Model 601 installed.